ALAA-M-Ahmed/telco_churn_app/README.md

-Telco Customer Churn Prediction
+# 📊 Telco Customer Churn Prediction
-Project Overview

-This project predicts which customers are likely to leave a telecom service, helping the company take proactive retention measures.
-The goal is to turn raw customer data into actionable insights using Machine Learning and an interactive web app.
+This project focuses on predicting whether a customer will leave a telecom service.
+The dataset contains customer information, service details, and usage metrics.
+The analysis and model are designed to help the company reduce churn and improve customer retention.

+---

-Key Insights from EDA
+## 🔍 Key Insights from EDA

+### 1. Customer Tenure
+- Customers with shorter tenure tend to churn more.
+- Long-term customers are more loyal.

+### 2. Contract Type
+- Month-to-month contracts have the highest churn rate.
+- One-year and Two-year contracts show lower churn rates.

+### 3. Monthly & Total Charges
+- Higher monthly charges slightly increase the churn probability.
+- Total charges are lower for customers who recently joined, and these customers have higher churn risk.

+### 4. Services Impact
-Contract Type Matters: Customers with month-to-month contracts are far more likely to churn.
+- Customers with no online security, online backup, or tech support are more likely to churn.

-Tenure Impact: Longer-tenured customers are less likely to leave.

-Monthly Charges Influence: Higher monthly bills correlate with higher churn probability.

-Service Usage Patterns: Usage of internet-related services, security features, and streaming options influences customer retention.

-These insights helped guide feature engineering and improved model accuracy.
+- Streaming services usage does not strongly affect churn.

+---

-Machine Learning Model
+## 🧠 Machine Learning Model

-Algorithm: XGBoost Classifier
+- **Algorithm:** XGBoost Classifier

-Performance: Achieved high accuracy and balanced F1-score on the test set.

-Preprocessing: One-hot encoding for categorical features, alignment of training/testing columns.

-Saved Model: churn_model.pkl for deployment in Streamlit.

-Interactive Web App

-Built with Streamlit, the app allows users to:
+- **Accuracy:** [Insert Accuracy Here]
+- **F1 Score:** [Insert F1 Score Here]

+The model predicts churn with good accuracy and handles categorical features using one-hot encoding.

+---

+## ⚡ How to Use

-Enter customer information:
+1. Enter customer details in the input fields:

-Tenure (Months)
+    - Tenure (Months)

-Monthly Charges
+    - Monthly Charges

-Total Charges
+    - Total Charges

-Contract Type
+    - Contract Type

-Get real-time predictions:
+2. Click **Predict** to see:

-Churn / No Churn
+    - Churn Prediction: Yes / No

-Probability of leaving
+    - Probability of Leaving

-Try it yourself: Live Demo
+The interactive app is available here: [Streamlit App Link](https://share.streamlit.io/your-app-link)

+---